alensiljak/gnucash-portfolio/README.md

 ### Execution

 All the functionality will be provided as a web application.
+There are parts of code that are not yet exposed through the web interface, though.
 Simply run `run.bat` in the app directory.